-A monster enters combat against you if you find it when you Kick Open the Door or play it from your hand to Look for Trouble.
+A monster enters combat against you if you find it when you Unlock the Door or play it from your hand when you are Up to No Good.

 To resolve combat, simply compare the monster's combat strength to yours.
-Your combat strength is equal to your Level plus any bonuses or penalties you receive from special Powers, Affiliation abilities, Items, Allies, and Traps.
-You and the other players may play One-Shot Items or use Affiliation abilities to help or harm you in combat.
-Your combat strength can be negative, if you get hit by a Trap or suffer some other penalty.
+Your combat strength is equal to your Level plus any bonuses or penalties you receive from Proficiencies, Role abilities, Items, Allies, and Curses.
+You and the other players may play One-Shot Items or use House abilities to help or harm you in combat.
+Your combat strength can be negative, if you get hit by a Curse or suffer some other penalty.

 A monster's combat strength is its Level, plus or minus any modifiers it has from its powers or cards played on it.
-Some Door cards may also be played into a combat, such as Monster Enhancers (see below)
+Some Door cards may also be played into a combat, such as monster enhancers (see below).

-If the monster's combat strength is equal to yours, or greater, you lose the combat and must Run Away (See RUNNING AWAY AND BAD STUFF, p.
+If the monster's combat strength is equal to yours, or greater, you lose the combat and must Run Away (See Running Away and Bad Stuff, p.
 5).
 If your combat strength is greater than the monster's, you kill it and go up a level (two levels for some big monsters).
-You'll also get the number of Treasures shown on the Monster card.
+You'll also get the number of Treasures shown on its card.

-Sometimes a card will let you defeat a monster without killing it This is still "winning," but you don't get a level.
-Unless the ability says otherwise, you don't get the Treasures, either.
+Sometimes a card will let you defeat a monster without killing it.
+This is still "winning," but you don't get a level.
+Unless the card says otherwise, you don't get the Treasures, either.

-f you kill a monster (or monsters!), discard them and any othe cards played, and claim your rewards.
+If you kill a monster (or monsters!), discard them and any other cards played, and claim your rewards.
 Note: someone may play a hostile card on you, or use a special power, just as you think you have won.
 When you are about to kill a monster, you must wait a reasonable time, defined as about 2.6 seconds, for anyone else to speak up.
 After that, you have really killed the monster, and you really get the level(s) and Treasures, though they can still whine and argue.